-Fixed effect factor: Data has been gathered from all the levels of the factor that are of interest.
+Fixed effect factor in Analysis of Variance: Data has been gathered from all the levels of the factor that are of interest.

 Example: The purpose of an experiment is to compare the effects of three specific dosages of a drug on the response.